astropy/astropy-APEs/APE1.rst

 the APE being updated.
 A new section, **Previous versions of this APE** should be added to the bottom of the APE (if not already there) with a bullet point list of dates which link to the DOI of the previous versions of APEs as well as links to the merge commits of the APEs.
+The `date-last-revised` header for the APE should be updated, and a `revised-by` header should be added for each update (see the first `revised-by` section of *this* APE for a formatting example).

 The review process is the same as for a newly-proposed APE as described in the **APE Review** section above.